Orange-OpenSource/conllueditor/README.md

 * `--features <file>` comma separated list of files, containing valid feature=value pairs (see https://github.com/UniversalDependencies/tools/tree/master/data/feat_val.ud) in addition to feature=value pairs, a second type of lines is possible to define the list of features which are valid for a given UPOS: for instance `U:NOUN Gender Number Case`
-Alternatively the new (json) format can be used (https://github.com/UniversalDependencies/tools/blob/master/data/feats.json) together with the option `--language`
+Alternatively the new (json) format can be used (https://github.com/UniversalDependencies/tools/blob/master/data/feats.json) together with the option `--language`.
+This will highlight features which are not used with a correct UPOS.
 * `--language <lg code>` use feature and/or deprel definitions in the json files given to the `--features` and `--deprels` options.
 Without `--language` only the universal features and deprels are used.
 * `--include_unused` some features defined for a given languages in [feats.json](https://github.com/UniversalDependencies/tools/blob/master/data/feats.json)